 What are the most recent criteria for the EB-1 green card?

-The adjudicator must consider all of the submitted evidence in totality to make a determination as to whether the foreign national meets the requisite level of expertise for the category.
+The adjudicator must consider all of the submitted evidence in totality to make a determination as to whether the foreign national meets the requisite level of expertise for the EB-1 category.
 However, according to our previous experiences, the applicant must meet 3 out of the 10 listed criteria below to prove extraordinary ability in the field:

 Evidence of receipt of lesser nationally or internationally recognized prizes or awards for excellence